nbulaj/proxy_fetcher/README.md

  # => [...]
 ```

+**[IMPORTANT]**: All the providers have their own filtering params!
+So you can't just use something like `country` to
-If you are using multiple providers, then you can split your filters by proxy provider names:
+filter all the proxies by country.
+If you are using multiple providers, then you can split your filters by proxy
+provider names:

 ```ruby
 ProxyFetcher.config.providers = [:proxy_docker, :xroxy]